Stephen Breyer: Judicial philosophy

 Breyer is known for his pragmatic approach to legal interpretation, which emphasizes practical consequences and the purpose of legislation.
 Cass Sunstein described this outlook as one that "will tend to make the law more sensible" and praised Breyer's critiques of originalism as "powerful and convincing".
+In showcasing how Supreme Court decisions have complex real-world effects, Breyer often posed complex hypotheticals during oral arguments and proposed multi-factor balancing tests in his opinions.
+While these hypotheticals were sometimes criticized as meandering, Breyer continued this approach to oral arguments when he returned to the First Circuit in 2025.

 Breyer consistently voted in favor of abortion rights, one of the most controversial areas of the Supreme Court's docket.
 He also defended the Court's use of foreign law and international law as persuasive authority in its decisions.
 Breyer advocated for cooperative federalism in his dissents to the Rehnquist Court's narrowing of Congress's Commerce Clause authority in United States v.
 Lopez (1995) and United States v.
 Morrison (2000).
 He demonstrated a consistent pattern of deference to Congress, voting to overturn congressional legislation at a lower rate than any other justice since 1994.

 Breyer's extensive experience in administrative law is accompanied by his staunch defense of the Federal Sentencing Guidelines.
 He rejects the strict interpretation of the Sixth Amendment espoused by Justice Scalia that all facts necessary to criminal punishment must be submitted to a jury and proved beyond a reasonable doubt.
 In many other areas on the Court, too, Breyer's pragmatism was considered the intellectual counterweight to Scalia's textualism.
+For example, in NLRB v.
+Noel Canning (2014), Breyer led a 5-4 majority in interpreting the Recess Appointment Clause based on its purpose of filling vacancies, whereas Scalia dissented in favor of the clause's plain meaning.

-In describing his interpretive philosophy, Breyer has sometimes noted his use of six interpretive tools: text, history, tradition, precedent, the purpose of a statute, and the consequences of competing interpretations.
+In describing the methods of his interpretive philosophy, Breyer has sometimes noted his use of six interpretive tools: text, history, tradition, precedent, the purpose of a statute, and the consequences of competing interpretations.
 He has noted that only the last two differentiate him from textualists such as Scalia.
 Breyer argues that these sources are necessary, however, and in the former case (purpose), can in fact provide greater objectivity in legal interpretation than looking merely at what is often ambiguous statutory text.
 With the latter (consequences), Breyer argues that considering the impact of legal interpretations is a further way of ensuring consistency with a law's intended purpose.

+Breyer describes this philosophy as the "traditional approach" of interpreting American law, citing the work of Supreme Court Justices Oliver Wendell Holmes Jr., Benjamin N. Cardozo, and Louis Brandeis.
+He argues that, when faced with textual uncertainty about the law, the judge cannot only look at the words themselves, but "recognize the limits of language in conveying meaning" enabling them to understand why the law was written in a particular way, what purpose that law seeks to serve and problems it seeks to avoid.